SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_da3555f9-8213-41b8-8659-4cb814431e29_do_not_edit_manually.md

     - **Effort:** intermediate

+??? abstract "UAC Bypass Via Sdclt"

+    Detects changes to HKCU\Software\Classes\exefile\shell\runas\command\isolatedCommand by an attacker in order to bypass User Account Control (UAC)

+    - **Effort:** elementary

+??? abstract "UAC Bypass via Event Viewer"

+    Detects UAC bypass method using Windows event viewer.

+    - **Effort:** elementary

 ??? abstract "Ursnif Registry Key"

     Detects a new registry key created by Ursnif malware.
 The rule requires to log for Registry Events, which can be done using SYsmon's Event IDs 12,13 and 14.

     - **Effort:** elementary

+??? abstract "Usage Of Sysinternals Tools"

+    Detects the usage of Sysinternals Tools due to accepteula key being added to Registry.
+The rule detects it either from the command line usage or from the regsitry events.
+For the later prerequisite is logging for registry events in the Sysmon configuration (events 12 and 13).

+    - **Effort:** master

 ??? abstract "Windows Credential Editor Registry Key"

     Detects the use of Windows Credential Editor (WCE).
 Prerequisites are logging for Registry events in the Sysmon configuration (events 12 and 13).

     - **Effort:** elementary

+??? abstract "Windows Registry Persistence COM Key Linking"

+    Detects COM object hijacking via TreatAs subkey.
+Logging for Registry events is needed in the Sysmon configuration with this kind of rule `<TargetObject name="testr12" condition="end with">\TreatAs\(Default)</TargetObject>`.

+    - **Effort:** master